euroargodev/argoonlineschool/Lessons/L02_TheArgoData/Chapter23_QualityControl.md

 For instance, a float may drift into saltier waters and we may misinterpret the change as sensor malfunctioning if we do not check out the trajectory of the float.
 It may also happen that an area of the ocean is becoming saltier than it used to be, and therefore if we compare the data with historical data, we risk losing this natural variability.

-Additionally thre are spikes, this is abrupt short changes in the data and constitute a clear case of anomaly.
+Additionally there are spikes, this is abrupt short changes in the data and constitute a clear case of anomaly.
 Spikes are easy to detect and correct.
 Drifts and offsets can be identified in the trend of ΔS over time, where ΔS is the difference in salinity between float-measured values and statistical recommendations.
 If ΔS = a + bt, where t is time, then a is the offset and b is the drift rate.
 Note that these drifts and offsets can be sensor-related, or they can be due to natural variability, as we explained before.
 To distinguish between sensor errors and natural variability evaluation it is necessary that experts look carefully at the data.

 In the following figure, and video,  we show the most common behaviours found in the salinity data: